B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 Comparing Fractions Using Benchmark Fractions

-Here are some generalizations that students are able to make after completing a number of learning activities.
+Some generalizations that students are able to make after completing a number of learning activities with benchmark fractions are outlined in the chart below.

 \(\ 0\) \(\frac{1}{2}\) \(\ 1\)